gdolly/gdolly.github.io/_posts/2020-12-10-the-3-Cs-of-ukemi-(in-aikido).markdown

-# The 3 Cs of Ukemi (in Aikido)

-I’ve been practising Aikido for a few years now.
+I'm a student of Aikido.
 This blog is about a few core concepts I think are fundamental to attacking in Aikido.

 Aikido is a non-violent Japanese martial art for self-defence.
 Aikido in Japanese means the way of combining energy, where